 - exotic fruit is being sold at the stores so do not dare to leave without trying it

-PS: sorry for all those ice cream photos but it was indeed the best, and most of all, very rarely you find vegan healthy ice cream, right? 😉
+PS: sorry for all those ice cream photos but it was indeed the best.
+And most of all, very rarely you find ”healthy” vegan ice cream, right? 😉

-If Puerto Jimenez facts left you with more questions about the area, then please also check ut my article about 10 things to do in Osa Peninsula whcih will be hopefully useful if you ever decide to visit.
+TIP 1: If Puerto Jimenez facts left you with more questions about the area, then please also check ut my article about 10 things to do in Osa Peninsula whcih will be hopefully useful if you ever decide to visit.

 TIP 2: How is it to live in the jungle?
 I tried it for a couple of months and wrote about good and bad things about jungle of Costa Rica.
 You need to read it.
 But don’t blame me then for making you laugh 😀